docker/docs/desktop/hardened-desktop/admin-controls/index.md

 >
 >Admin Controls is available to Docker Business customers only.

-Admin Controls is a feature that gives admins the ability to configure certain Docker Desktop settings for their organization.
+Admin Controls is a feature that helps admins to control certain Docker Desktop settings on client machines within their organization.

-With a few lines of JSON, admins can configure Docker Desktop settings for HTTP proxies, network settings, and the Docker Engine configuration, which reduces effort spent on securing developer workflows.
-If admins also enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md), it ensures that any configurations set with Admin Controls cannot be modified by containers.
+With a few lines of JSON, admins can configure controls for Docker Desktop settings such as proxies and network settings.
+For an extra layer of security, admins can also enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md) to ensure that any configurations set with Admin Controls cannot be modified by containers.

 ### Who is it for?